alessiovignoli/TANGO2/README.md

 ```
 nextflow run align_and_evaluate.nf --IN "data/*" -profile standard,singularity
 ```
-or with no contenairization technology, not advisable since `t_coffe` has to be already installed in the system and callable as command, read >Pipeline description<:
+or with no contenairization technology, not advisable since `t_coffe` has to be already installed in the system and callable as command, read  Pipeline description section for more details:
 ```
 nextflow run align_and_evaluate.nf --IN "data/*" -profile standard
 ```